improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 ### datetime2

 This is the same for the char field.
 The datetime2 field is different as it stores the scale and precision values.
 0n1322 in hex yields a value of 0x52A.
 0x2A being the type (42).
 All that remains is the 0x5/0n5 which can only be the scale.
 A quick with a datetime(7) field yields the same result, though the precision is then 27.
-Thus I’ll conclude that for the datetime2 type, precision = 20 + scale.
+Thus I'll conclude that for the datetime2 type, precision = 20 + scale.
 Extracting the scale from the second byte requires almost the same operation as before, just with a different bitmask:

 ```csharp
 (1322 & 0x0000FF00) >> 8 == 5